Hilton Cleveland Downtown Hotel: Financing

 The city of Cleveland passed legislation that led to the financing structure for the hotel in December 2013.

 Cuyahoga County followed suit by passing approval for the project in April 2014.

 Design

 The lead architect on the project was the Atlanta firm of Cooper Carry.
-The project is LEED certified and uses glad extensively in three slender towers jutting up from a four-story concrete pedestal base.
+The project is LEED certified and uses glass extensively in three slender towers jutting up from a four-story concrete pedestal base.
 It contains two ballrooms.
 The hotel's bar is called the Burnham in honor of Daniel Burnham, whose Cleveland Group Plan was instituted in 1903.
 The skyscraper was erected by the New York City firm Turner Construction.